 For a broad range of information concerning atmospheric scientists within the geosciences perspective, visit

 For more information about atmospheric science careers in research, visit

 For more information about federal government education requirements for atmospheric science positions, visit

 To find job openings for atmospheric scientists in the federal government, visit

-For more information about federal government atmospheric science careers in the National Weather Service and other agencies within the National Oceanic and Atmospheric Administration, visit
+For more information about federal government atmospheric science careers in the National Weather Service, visit